Now is the best time to explore ghost hunting. It’s an opportunity to encounter paranormal activity on a personal level.

 For me, that’s a coin-flip.

 - I’m not thrilled to be among a crowd who think it’s a big joke, and only signed up because the tour was cheap.
-But, if the tour is inexpensive and the few other guests are serious researchers, the experience can be great.
+But, if the tour is inexpensive and the other guests are serious researchers, the experience can be great.

 - On the other hand, I expect a lot from a high-priced tour or event.
 If it’s disappointing, I’m irked.
 But, since higher prices often deter thrill-seekers and jokers, if the site is truly haunted, it’s worth the money.

-In general, you’ll find some great ghost hunting experiences at lower prices than, say, five years ago.
+So, you can find some great ghost hunting experiences at lower prices than, say, five years ago.
 But, be sure to research the location ahead of time, to confirm its ghosts.

 Do you believe that past dramatic events leave ghostly residual energy at a location?
 I do.